 Tender beef with carrots and onions (and don’t forget the Burgundy).
 What’s not to love?

-The best way to “bake” these beans is in a slow cooker, where you can put them on autopilot, just stirring occasionally—they’re so worth the wait.
+The best way to “bake” these maple-kissed version of baked beans is in a slow cooker, where you can put them on autopilot, just stirring occasionally—they’re so worth the wait.

 This jambalaya is a great soul and belly warmer on a cold day.
 Preparation is quick and the smell through the house is fantastic—all while the crockpot does the work and the watching for you!
 (Plus, leftovers freeze well!)